sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - - Training records for TRE users are recorded in Sharepoint.
     - We track the configuration data needed to manage each TRE project on a GitHub issue.
     - This issue is also used to track of changes made throughout the lifecycle of a TRE project.
+    - We do use feedback and our impressions of the effectiveness of the TRE to guide development and changes.
     ##### Potential Improvements
-    - We do use feedback and our impressions of the effectiveness of the TRE to guide development and changes.
-    - We do not actively monitor the quality of services provided to end-users.
+    - Actively monitor the quality of services provided to end-users.
 * - 1.2.12.
   - 0
   - - We do not use any quality management software.